 Proceeds raised by this important event benefit YWCA Spokane’s services for domestic violence victims and their children, including emergency shelter, counseling, legal services, job readiness, child care, and Pre-K programs for low income children.

-YWCA’s 36th annual Women of Achievement awards luncheon will be held on Thursday, October 4th, 2018 from 11:30am – 1:30pm.
-We will gather at the Davenport Grand Hotel with 1200 friends of the YWCA to celebrate amazing women and feel inspired by our communities dedication to the safety and well-being of women, children, and families.
+YWCA’s 36th annual Women of Achievement awards luncheon was held on Thursday, October 4th, 2018 from 11:30am – 1:30pm.
+Gathered at the Davenport Grand, over 1000 friends of YWCA Spokane joined together to celebrate amazing women and feel inspired by our community’s dedication to the safety and well-being of women, children, and families.